Piezoelectric/FRAC/README.md

 Use at your own risk.
 I'm not responsible for any damages to your account.
 Don't go bragging that you use a bot, obviously.
 Don't run the bot 24/7 (not that it'll work anyway).

+If you appreciate the program, feel free to donate at [a paypal link I didn't make yet].

 # Usage

 ## Config